The regularity of almost all edge ideals

-More formally, a \emph{coloring} of a graph\til$G$ is a function $f\colon V_G\to[k]=\{1,\dots,k\}$ such that, if we set $V_i:=\{v\in V_G\mid f(v)=i\},$ then each induced subgraph $G[V_i]$ is an independent set.
-That is, in this situation one doesn't allow adjacent vertices to have the same ``color'' (i.e., the value of $f$).
+More formally, a $k$-\emph{coloring} of a graph\til$G$ is a function $f\colon V_G\to[k]=\{1,\dots,k\}$ such that, if we denote $V_i:=\{v\in V_G\mid f(v)=i\},$ then each induced subgraph $G[V_i]$ is an independent set.
+More explicitly, in this situation one doesn't allow adjacent vertices to have the same ``color'' (i.e., the value of $f$).
 If such a coloring exists, one says that $G$ is \emph{$k$-colorable}.

 In this paper we consider a more general version of graph coloring, which is also well studied in graph theory but perhaps less popular in other branches of math.
-We partition the vertex set $V_G$ into cliques and independent sets:
+We partition the vertex set $V_G$ not just into independent sets, but instead into cliques and independent sets:

 \begin{definition} We say that a pair of non-negative integers $(s,t)$ is a \emph{covering pair} for a graph $G$ if there is a function $f\colon V_G\to[s+t]$ such that, if we set $V_i:=\{v\in V_G\mid f(v)=i\}$, then $G[V_i]$ is a clique for $1\le i\le s$ and $G[V_i]$ is an independent set for $s+1\le i\le s+t$.
 If $(s,t)$ is a covering pair for $G$, we call $G$ an \emph{$(s,t)$-template}. \end{definition}